What trousers to wear instead of jeans

 If you've thought of working with a personal stylist for men before, but can't bear the thought of a whole day's shopping, then I have just the thing for you:

-My Style Dial Up service, tackles it in small chunks - we do 4 x 2 hour shopping sessions throughout the year where we'll visit just a small amount of shops (maybe even just one or two) and find some key pieces for your wardrobe.
+Ask me about my Style Dial Up service.
+We tackle shopping in small chunks - we do 4 x 2 hour shopping sessions throughout the year where we'll visit just a small amount of shops (maybe even just one or two) and find some key pieces for your wardrobe.

 This gives you a chance to assimilate them in and know what you really enjoy wearing which will inform our choices on the next trip.